Find a lost National Insurance number

 • self-employed with profits over £6,725.

-How do I check my National Insurance record?
+How to check your National Insurance record

 For the most recent available information, the best place to check your national insurance record is online using your personal tax account if you have registered for this service.
 This will cover up to the start of the current tax year.